Educate, Motivate, Refer!

 - Education: Attending annual training and weekly continuing education to sharpen their skills

-- Facilitation: Working with their peers in individual and group coaching sessions as well as interactive tabling activities
+- Facilitation: Coaching with their peers in individual and group settings

-- Outreach: Spreading awareness through signature health events and fairs across campus.
+- Outreach: Spreading awareness through signature health programs across campus.

-- Learn about health, become healthier, and increase your health knowledge
+- Learn about health, become healthier, and increase your own health knowledge

 - Empower others to reach their personal goals